 LOS refers to a line your optical instrument projects to take precise measurements.

-Optical scale is a revolutionary device boasting accurately positioned increments.
+Optical scale is a revolutionary device boosting accurately positioned increments.
 An optical scale helps measure optically.

 Another innovative device is inserted within a stainless steel target bushing that engineers can measure by leveraging optical tooling.